 Custom CSS

-You can add your own custom CSS to your application in the Styles tab of the application settings under the Advanced Options section.
+In most cases though, it's recommended to add custom styles globally to your app in the Styles tab of the application settings under the Advanced Options section.
+This allows styles to be defined once and accessible from any page within the app.

 Here you can add custom classes, target specific views, etc. There are several custom variables you can use in your CSS to represent colors and settings.
 These variables are listed below.